Atomicbunny/7k00_16s/README.md

 4: run gen_tmaomt.sh with first argument "centered.1zih_wbi.pdb" and second argument "5781" to produce a file containing a list of all water coordinates (tmao1.dat).

 5: manually make changes to this file (tmao1.dat) , use regex and find to replace all entries /d- with "0 -" to resolve unspaced elements, also remove all instances of 1.00 whole word to remove fourth columns.
-(Do note that this solution is imperfect, however the loss in coordinate precision is very small)
+(Do note that this solution is imperfect, however the loss in coordinate precision is small and only affects tmao molecules)

 6: run gen_tmaomt2.sh, this will create tmao.pdb, a pseudorandom coordinate pdb file of TMAO molecules.